EtiTheSpirit/procelio-files/docs/robotfile_v3.md

-# The RobotFile File Format: Version `3` // SUB-BYTE STORAGE
+# The RobotFile File Format: Version `3`

-This is a proposed alteration of robot files in the event that data storage becomes important.
+This is a proposed alteration of robot files.
 It is not intended for production use at this time and is more comparable to a crude spitball alternative.

 All multi-byte numbers are big-endian and unsigned unless otherwise mentioned.
 All fields with `?` after them may not be included.
 The corresponding type has information on how to handle that.